lirantal/agent-rules/__template__/nodejs/security-vulnerabilities/security-scanning.md

 ## Package Health Review

 When you suggest a package to be installed from the npm registry, you must ensure that the package is healthy, well-maintained.
 Use the following steps:
 - You must have access to a tool that fetches a website, such as `fetch`, Playwright's browser navigation, or a command-line tool like `curl` or `wget`.
+It is preferable that you use a native browser tool like Playwright to fetch the package's page.
 - Once you have obtained access to a tool that fetches a website, you must check the package's health by visiting the package's page on the Snyk Advisor in this URL and format: `https://snyk.io/advisor/npm-package/<package-name>`.
 For example, for the package `express`, you would visit `https://snyk.io/advisor/npm-package/express`.

 ## Security Scanning of Third-Party Dependencies